Tixagevimab/cilgavimab: Legal status

 In October 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) started a rolling review of tixagevimab/cilgavimab, which is being developed by AstraZeneca AB, for the prevention of COVID-19 in adults.
 It was approved for medical use in the European Union in March 2022.

-Also in October 2021, AstraZeneca requested emergency use authorization for tixagevimab/cilgavimab to prevent COVID-19 from the U.S. Food and Drug Administration (FDA).
+Also in October 2021, AstraZeneca requested emergency use authorization for tixagevimab/cilgavimab to prevent COVID-19 from the US Food and Drug Administration (FDA).

 In November 2021, Bahrain authorized it for emergency use.

-In December 2021, the U.S. Food and Drug Administration (FDA) granted emergency use authorization (EUA) of this combination to prevent COVID-19 (before exposure) in people with weakened immunity or who cannot be fully vaccinated due to a history of severe reaction to coronavirus vaccines. and in certain people aged 12 years of age and older weighing at least 40 kg.
+In December 2021, the US FDA granted emergency use authorization (EUA) of this combination to prevent COVID-19 (before exposure) in people with weakened immunity or who cannot be fully vaccinated due to a history of severe reaction to coronavirus vaccines. and in certain people aged 12 years of age and older weighing at least 40 kg.
 The product is only authorized for those individuals who are not infected with the SARS-CoV-2 virus and who have not recently been exposed to an individual infected with SARS-CoV-2.

-Although Evusheld is FDA-approved for emergency use in the U.S, it is estimated that around 80% of the available doses sit unused in warehouses and on pharmacy and hospital shelves due to confusion among patients and health care providers.
+The EUA was revoked in January 2023.

-In March 2022, the European Medicines Agency's (EMA) committee CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Evusheld, intended for the pre-exposure prophylaxis of COVID-19 in adults and adolescents aged 12 years and older weighing at least 40 kg.
+In March 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Evusheld, intended for the pre-exposure prophylaxis of COVID-19 in adults and adolescents aged 12 years and older weighing at least 40 kg.
 The applicant for this medicinal product is AstraZeneca AB.
 It has since been granted approval for use in the UK and in the European Union.

 In January 2023, the FDA revised the EUA for Evusheld to limit its use to when the combined frequency of non-susceptible SARS-CoV-2 variants nationally is less than or equal to 90%.
 Based on this revision, Evusheld is not authorized for use in the US.